South Carolina Nurse Aide Registry

 Initial CNA Certification in South Carolina

 Eligibility Route E1 is for candidates who have completed a South Carolina approved training program, which typically consists of 100 hours of training, including 40 hours of clinical training.
-Next, candidates must schedule a test with Pearson Vue and, upon obtaining passing scores in both parts of the NNAAP examination, your name will be added to the South Carolina Nurse Aide Registry.
+Next, candidates must schedule a test with Pearson Vue and, upon obtaining passing scores in both parts of the NNAAP examination, your name will be added to the South Carolina CNA Registry.